 Lastly, although the complexity of the account can be a bit of a challenge for a new speaking business, it’s also exemplary in that the CRM comes free of charge.
 Additional services are available, too, so that your HubSpot account can grow as you and your business do.
 Plus, we’re HubSpot certified agency partners, so if you’re not sure where to start, we’ve got you covered. 👍

-Moving on, third in our list of CRMs is a relatively well known option: Pipedrive.
+Last but not least is a relatively well known option: Pipedrive.
 In more ways than one, Pipedrive is very similar to Agile, including a clean-cut user interface, low pricing, and its overall simplicity.
 Additionally, like HubSpot and Agile, Pipedrive started as a small operation but as blossomed into a world-wide enterprise in less than a decade.
 With team members in more than 40 countries, it’s a great option for speakers new to CRMs.
 It also includes many of the same features, such as sales reports and email integration, as well as extensive customizability.

 Nonetheless, the overall platform is designed with your average sales team in mind rather than a speaking business.
 Now, if you’re thinking, “That’s totally fine – I can customize it myself,” more power to you!
 Their two-week free trial is a great way to test it out in your business without paying a dime.